-Please note: This list is current as of January 2014, but may not include all complementary therapy trials being conducted at that time.
+Search our clinical trials database for current openings, but the list may not include all complementary therapy trials being conducted at this time.
 This is because some investigators must do their own recruiting for specific types of patients.
-Refer to Understanding Clinical Trials for what you need to know before enrolling in a clinical trial.
+Refer to Joining a Clinical Trial for what you need to know before enrolling in a clinical trial.

 Mind - Body

 - Biobehavioral effects of Stress Management for women with breast cancer undergoing radiotherapy 2009-0976

 - Couple-Based Yoga Program for Lung Cancer Patients and their Caregivers 2014-0036